 Canyons and Casinos

 This is the first travelogue film I co-produced with Paul Silverman.
-The soundtrack begins with a majestic orchestral theme while viewing scenes of the Grand Canyon.
+He gave me the draft video with a temp score.
+The first and last sections were in a classical style (the largo from Dvorak's ninth symphony), while the middle section in Las Vegas was in a jazz style.
+I mimicked the style, beginning the soundtrack with a majestic orchestral theme while viewing scenes of the Grand Canyon.
 In the following section, scenes of Las Vegas are accompanied by the very same melody in several jazz styles, including big-band and small ensembles.
 Toward the end, the scene returns to a desert memorial with orchestral accompaniment.
 Some very clever and subtle things going on with the music.
 Check it out!